Your licence will be cancelled (revoked) if you get 6 or more points within 2 years of passing your test.

 The EC/EEA countries are:

 Austria, Belgium, Bulgaria, Croatia, Republic of Cyprus, Czech Republic, Denmark, Estonia, Finland, France, Germany, Greece, Hungary, Iceland, Ireland, Italy, Latvia, Liechtenstein, Lithuania, Luxembourg, Malta, Netherlands, Norway, Poland, Portugal, Romania, Slovenia, Slovakia, Spain and Sweden.

-There isn’t another 2 year period if you pass a test for another category of vehicle, eg to drive a heavy goods vehicle.
+There is not another 2 year period if you pass a test for another category of vehicle, for example to drive a heavy goods vehicle.

 The rules also apply if you exchange a foreign driving licence for a British licence and then pass a further driving test in Great Britain.